MaxPriani/pong-game/README.md

 ## ⚡ Quickstart

-Once you've installed the required dependencies, you can compile and run the game with the following steps:
+Once you've installed the required **dependencies**, you can compile and run the game with the following steps:

-1. Clone the repository:
+### 1. Clone the repository:

 ```bash
 git clone https://github.com/MaxPriani/pong-game.git
 cd pong-game
 ```

-2. Create a build directory and compile the project:
+### 2. Create a build directory and compile the project:

 ```bash
 mkdir build